 Bioplast® is a trademarked medical grade plastic.
 It was created in 1998 in Austria and is still produced in Tyrol.
-It was formerly sold under the name of PMFK until in 2003 the name Bioplast® was trademarked.
+It was formerly sold under the name of PMFK until in 2003 the name Bioplast® was trademarked by Steel and Silver.

-Bioplast® is Biocompatible, flexible and can be cut to any length and threaded by any metal ball closure.
+Bioplast® is a Biocompatible Polymer, flexible and can be cut to any length and threaded by any metal ball closure.
 Combined it with SS316L or Titanium!

 Bioplast® adjusts to the body temperature and not to the outside air temperature, like metals.
-Therefore, people getting pierced with Bioplast®, have less swellings and infections.
-The healing process with Bioplast® is faster than with any other materials.
-No allergic reactions (no nickel)
+Therefore, people getting pierced with Bioplast®, are less likely to have swellings and infections.
+The healing process is faster than with any other materials and there are no allergic reactions (no nickel)

 Black PVD (Physical Vapour Deposition) coating is applied onto SS316L body jewelry.